jenniferpham/Tech-Interview-Cheat-Sheet/README.md

   - each tree has a root node
 - **Leaf node** - no children
 - **Edge** - connection btw 1 node to another
-- **Binary Tree**: tree like data structure where every node has at most two children.
-- There is one left and right child node.

 #### What you need to know
 - Designed to optimize searching and sorting.
 - A **degenerate tree** is an unbalanced tree, which if entirely one-sided, is essentially a linked list.
 - They are comparably simple to implement than other data structures.
-- Used to make **binary search trees**.
-  - A binary tree that uses comparable keys to assign which direction a child is.
-  - Left child has a key smaller than its parent node.
-  - Right child has a key greater than its parent node.
-  - There can be no duplicate node.
-  - Because of the above it is more likely to be used as a data structure than a binary tree.

 #### Uses
 - HTML Dom